 FaDO (‘Fault DetectOr’) is an online machine-learning algorithm for detecting anomalies, frauds or faults from monitoring data flows; the FaDO algorithm will observe your data streams and throw alarms every time a deviation from the learned norm is detected.
 Simple as that.
 No more.
 No less.

-The FaDo algorithm is designed as a first-line-of-attack solution.
+The FaDo algorithm is designed as a first-line-of-defence.
 It can handle the raw data streams of the (cyber) battlefield, but it does not take strategical decisions for you.
 FaDO is devised as a support tool to help your cyber-security experts manage incoming traffic.
 By inspection of the smarts of FaDO, an expert knows exactly which transactions are passing through, and which are withheld.
 Hence FaDO is a digital filter – as in the good old engineering tradition – but then for your type of data.
 It’s designed to support the job of your security experts, and not to overtake any of it.

 The FaDO algorithm itself is quite translucent (it can be implemented in 5 lines of Python code: it doesn’t take a degree to get it), but the real smarts emerge from the data it will get exposed to: this is machine learning at work.
 All this is kept within your own premises without need for extended (storage) hardware.
 No GDPR troubles, no haunting Patriot Act, no cloudy services needed, nada.
 You stay in full control of your own digital dust: as far as we’re concerned, you can build an extra impenetrable defence wall around your IT systems.
 Including military-grade bunkers.
 Don’t forget to add the Moorish ornaments.